-We first see that the use of DMA lists does not improve the performance of the barrier - in fact, the performance is worse when P is greater than four.
-We also see that the use of the signal register in the gather phase does not improve performance compared with the use of plain DMAs, which are used in OTA.
+Performance Evaluation.
+We next evaluate the performance of the above algorithms.
+We found that the use of DMA lists does not improve the performance of the barrier [4] - in fact, the performance is worse when P is greater than four.
+We also found that the use of the signal register in the gather phase does not improve performance compared with the use of plain DMAs, which are used in OTA.

-We next evaluate the influence of tree degree in the TREE algorithm.
-In this algorithm, we make slight optimizations when the tree degree is a power of 2, replacing modulo operations with bitwise operations.
+Figure 2 (left) evaluates the influence of tree degree in the TREE algorithm.
+We optimized the implementation when the tree degree is a power of 2, replacing modulo operations with bit-wise operations.
 This difference is not sufficient to explain the large difference in times seen for degree 2 and 4, compared with other degrees.
 We believe that the compiler is able to optimize a for loop involved in the computation better with power of two degrees.
 However, increasing the degree to eight lowers the performance.
 This can be explained as follows.
 As the tree degree increases, the number of phases decreases.
 However, the number of DMA issued by the root increases.
-Even though it can queue up to sixteen DMAs, and the messages sizes are small enough that the bandwidth is not a limiting factor, each DMA from the queue has to wait for its turn.
+Even though it can queue up to sixteen DMAs, and the message sizes are small enough that the bandwidth is not a limiting factor, each DMA in the queue has to wait for its turn.
 Consequently, having multiple DMAs in the queue can lower the performance.
-This trend is also shown by DMA timing results, which are not presented here.
+This trend is also shown by DMA timing results not presented here.

 The PE and DIS algorithms perform substantially better than the gather/broadcast type of algorithms, with PE being clearly better than DIS when P is greater than eight.
 Before explaining this, we first discuss a factor that sometimes influences the performance of DIS.
 In contrast to PE, where pairs of processes exchange information, in DIS, each process sends and receives messages to different processes.
 On some networks, exchange between processes is faster than sending and receiving between different processes, which can cause DIS to be slower than PE.
 This is not the case here.
 DMA tests show that exchanging data is no faster than communication between different SPEs.
-The reason for the difference is that when the number of processes is greater than eight, some of the processes are on a different chip.
+The reason for the difference in performance is that when the number of processes is greater than eight, some of the processes are on a different chip.
 The DMA latency between these is higher.
 In PE, all the inter-chip DMAs occur in the same phase.
 In DIS, this occurs in each phase.
-Thus each phase gets slower, where as in PE, only one of the phases is slowed down due to this fact.
+Thus each phase gets slower, whereas in PE, only one of the phases is slowed down due to this fact.
 This slower phase also explains the sudden jump in latency from eight to ten processes.